-- 41. Imputed Welfare Income The amount of Annual Income by which a resident's welfare grant has been reduced because of welfare fraud or failure to comply with economic self-sufficiency requirements that is, nonetheless, included in Annual Income for determining rent. - 42.
+- 38. Imputed Welfare Income The amount of Annual Income by which a resident's welfare grant has been reduced because of welfare fraud or failure to comply with economic self-sufficiency requirements that is, nonetheless, included in Annual Income for determining rent. - 39.
+Income- With respect a family, income received from all sources - 40.
 Individual with Disabilities, Section 504 definition 24 CFR § 8.3

 Section 504 definitions of Individual with Handicaps and Qualified Individual with disabilities are not the definitions used to determine program eligibility.
 Instead, use the definition of "Person with Disabilities" as defined later in this section.
-Note: the Section 504, Fair Housing, and Americans with

-Disabilities Act (ADA) definitions are similar.
+Note: the Section 504, Fair Housing, and Americans with Disabilities Act (ADA) definitions are similar.
 ADA uses the term "individual with a disability".
 Individual with disabilities means any person who has: